-Amendments Include: Admin istrative Changes Include: projects previously t(s).
-New projects include deleted from the TIP and a later time for inclusion 1.
-Carrying a project from one approved TIP to the next as long as it is not a major capacity project and the carrying forward is done in the first quarter of the first year of the new TIP.
+Amendments Include: Administrative Changes Include: 1.
+Adding new project(s).
+New projects include projects previously deleted from the TIP and then resubmitted at a later time for inclusion in the TIP.
+1. Carrying a project from one approved TIP to the next as long as it is not a major capacity project and the carrying forward is done in the first quarter of the first year of the new TIP.
 2. Deleting projects 2.
-A minor change in scope of work (generally, anything not mentioned in the "Amendment" column is considered minor). th of a previously ne-half mile or greater. a major change in scope of 3.
-Cost increases by 10 percent or less without a major change to scope of work AND without over programming the TIP. greater to a previou turn land one-half miles or sly approved project.
-This or change in scope.
-4. Changing the source of federal aid within the same federal agency. ect phase to a previously his is considered a major 5.
-Changing the order of approved projects by year within the TIP.
-6. Adding federal fun federally funded pr 6.
-Changing a federally funded project to advance construct.
-The project must be shown in both the advance construction and payback years. hore than 25 percent with change in scope of work.
+A minor change in scope of work (generally, anything not mentioned in the "Amendment" column is considered minor).
+3. Extending the length of a previously approved project one-half mile or greater.
+This is considered a major change in scope of work.
+3. Cost increases by 10 percent or less without a major change to scope of work AND without over programming the TIP.
+4. Adding a travel or turn land one-half miles or greater to a previously approved project.
+This is considered a major change in scope.
+5 5 5.
+Adding a new project phase to a previously approved project.
+This is considered a major change in scope.
+5. Changing the order of approved projects by year within the TIP.
+6. Adding federal funds to a previously non-federally funded project.
+6. Changing a federally funded project to advance construct.
+The project must be shown in both the advance construction and payback years.
+7. Cost increases by more than 25 percent with or without a major change in scope of work.
 7. Moving a project from the Illustrative List to the TIP should a cost savings occur or if additional funding is becoming available.